2020–21 Coupe de France: Dates

 Dates for the first two qualifying round were set by the individual Regional leagues.
 The original calendar had the remaining qualifying rounds, the seventh and eight round, and the round of 64 taking place on weekends.
 The later rounds up to, but not including, the final, would take place on midweek evenings.
 The final would take place on Saturday 24 April 2021.

 On 28 October 2020, French President Emmanuel Macron announced a second COVID-19 lockdown, including the suspension of all amateur football, for four weeks.
 The following day, the FFF confirmed the suspension of senior football at all levels below Championnat National.
 This caused the suspension of the competition, and the postponement of the sixth round and remaining fifth round matches.
-On 17 November, the FFF formally announced the postponement of the seventh and eighth round until January 2021.
+On 17 November, the FFF formally announced the postponement of the seventh and eighth rounds until January 2021.

-On 22 December, the FFF announced a plan to resume the competition from 31 January 2021, subject to COVID-19 restrictions being removed as planned.
+On 22 December, the FFF announced a plan to resume the competition on 31 January 2021, subject to COVID-19 restrictions being removed as planned.

 On 19 January 2021, the ministère des sports gave the go-ahead for amateur clubs involved in the competition to resume training, and the FFF produced a new calendar for the amateur path and the final stages.